mkuti/e-commerce/README.md

 11. if 'DATABASE_URL' in os.environ: > >> use Heroku database stored in env.py
 12 else, use sqlite3 database, copy the commented out DATABASES before
 >> if DATABASE_URL is in our environment, then we use it, if not, then we use SQLite instead which is already uploaded to github

+## DEPLOY TO HEROKU
+1. add all env variables to Heroku app
+2. Link to GitHub repository
+3. pip3 install gunicorn
+>> package required to connect Django to Heroku
+4. pip3 freeze > requirements.txt
+5. create Procfile file in root level
+6. add this inside: web: gunicorn ecommerce.wsgi:application
+>> Procfile tells Heroku what type of app it's getting WSGI > how heroku knows it's a Django app
+7. add DISABLE_COLLECTSTATIC = 1 to env variables in Heroku
+8. deploy branch in Heroku
+9. add heroku url to ALLOWED_HOSTS